 Soyad adhesives provide a number of performance advantages for manufacturers of engineered wood products.
 Consider the following:

-Soyad adhesives are applied using the same type of application equipment used for hardwood plywood, particleboard and MDF.
+Soyad adhesives are applied using the same type of application equipment used for traditional hardwood plywood and engineered wood flooring.
 Dosage rates, press temperatures and press times are similar to those of urea-formaldehyde-based adhesives, so production parameters do not typically need to be altered.

 Engineered wood products made with Soyad adhesives meet all global formaldehyde emission standards, including CARB Phase 2, European E0 and Japanese F**** standards.
 These products are also CARB Phase 2 exempt and are eligible for LEED points for improved indoor air quality.